 Before you get anywhere near avoiding that 4-million-dollar “hit” to the yearly budget, you first need to understand the basics of Data Loss Prevention, or DLP for short.
 To put it plainly, DLP is defined as “the practice of detecting potential data breaches and preventing them by monitoring, detecting, and blocking sensitive data while in use, in motion, and at rest.”

-Given our modern era, we’re likely already much too aware of data loss and its effects both to the company that suffered them and – more importantly – to the users whose potentially private information is now being held hostage or simply floating aimlessly through the void like leaves on a windy day.
+Given our modern era, we’re likely already hyper-aware of data loss and its effects on the company that suffered it and – more importantly – on the users whose potentially private information (PII) is now being held hostage or simply floating through the void, vulnerable to any potential attackers.

 DLP in 3 Basic Steps

-The topic of Data Loss Prevention could easily fill the pages of an entire novel, or a shelf of books for that matter.
+The topic of Data Loss Prevention could easily fill the pages of an entire novel.
 But all that information and various statistics can be boiled down into three basic steps that every executive, Data Protection Officer (DPO), and IT administrator should be practically experts on.

 Step 1: Data Discovery